Planning Your Program

 If you already have an email account, feel free to stay with it, but all students are also entitled and required to check their Hunter College email account.
 Please be sure to check your email account frequently.
 More and more often, faculty and students use email to communicate.
 Some faculty send group messages to students in their courses.
 The MA office will also email you from time to time.

 If you do not already know the basics of the Internet (uploading and downloading, sending and receiving attachments, using electronic spreadsheets, etc.), this is a good time to acquire that information.

 Library and Computer Facilities

-The Hunter College Library has a good selection of books, journals and online databases which you will find very helpful in doing library research for your courses and for background for your thesis.
+The Hunter College Library has a good selection of books, journals and online databases, which you will find very helpful in doing library research for your courses and for attaining background knowledge for your thesis.
 As soon as you have your Hunter Student ID, get to know the library.
 You might start by learning how to use InfoPsyc, the psychology article and book database.
-You can look up the faculty and see what they’ve written lately.
+Also look up the faculty and see what they’ve written lately.

-The Hunter College Psychology Department has a faculty which is actively involved in research.
+The Hunter College Psychology Department has a faculty who are actively involved in research.
 Many faculty welcome students into their research projects.
-It is a good experience for the student because it helps prepare you for your thesis, helps prepare you for a PhD program, and helps prepare you for work that you might want to do after your MA.
+This is a good experience for you, the student, because it helps prepare you for your thesis, for a PhD program, and for work that you might want to do after your MA.
 If you already have laboratory research experience, you might be able to get a job as a research assistant.

 If you don't have any experience, think about enrolling in Psych 690, Independent Study.
 To do so, you need a written agreement from one of the faculty saying that they will sponsor you.
 Depending on the faculty member, course 690 might also be an opportunity for running an experiment that you have designed, serving as a member of the faculty's research team, or doing background library research in order to develop an experiment.Work this out ahead of time with the faculty member so that you both know what the expectations are in terms of what the end product will be as well as in terms of how much time you will need to spend on the project per week.